puneetsingla17/Audio-Deep-Learning-Projects/README.md

   > CNN-1D +LSTM Model :- Third Attempt  (6 fold CV) Followed by thresholding, Since Data was limited

-Next Idea that can be explored:- combining features of CNN2d and CNN 1d+LSTM and use stacking model on top of them
+Next Idea that can be explored:- combining outputs of CNN2D and CNN 1d+LSTM and use stacking model on top of them